-Looking after people with a learning disability and people with autism
+Looking after people with a learning disability and people with autism hospital admission is needed, we are working to improve the quality of care that a person receives.

 Although we have successfully achieved the 2022/23 target of 75% of people with a learning disability having an annual health check, we want everyone with a learning disability to have proactive primary care.